Zurab Avalishvili

-Zurab Avalishvili (ზურაბ ავალიშვილი; 1876 – May 21, 1944) was a Georgian historian, jurist and diplomat in the service of the Democratic Republic of Georgia.
+Zurab Avalishvili (ზურაბ ავალიშვილი; 1876, Tbilisi, Russian Empire – May 21, 1944, Germany) was a Georgian historian, jurist and diplomat in the service of the Democratic Republic of Georgia.

 Biography

-Avalishvili was born in Tbilisi, Georgia (then part of the Russian Empire), into the family of Prince David Avalishvili.
+Avalishvili was born in Tbilisi, Georgia (then part of the Russian Empire), into the Georgian noble family of Prince David Avalishvili.
 He graduated from St. Petersburg University in 1900 and, from 1900 to 1903, took post-graduate courses at the University of Paris Department of Law.
 He became a Docent at the St. Petersburg University in 1904 and a Professor of Public Law at the St. Petersburg Polytechnical Institute in 1907.
-He was an adviser to the Russian Ministry of Trade and Commerce for many years.
+He was an adviser to the Ministry of Trade and Industry of the Russian Empire for many years.

-After the February Revolution in Russia, Avalishvili was named a Senator by the Provisional Government in May 1917.
-However, when Georgia declared independence on May 26, 1918, Avalishvili returned to his homeland and entered the Georgian diplomatic service, becoming Georgia's Deputy Minister of Foreign Affairs.
+After the February Revolution, Avalishvili was named a Senator by the Provisional Government in May 1917.
+However, when Georgia declared independence from Russia on May 26, 1918, Avalishvili returned to his homeland and entered the Georgian diplomatic service, becoming Georgia's Deputy Minister of Foreign Affairs.
 He conducted important diplomatic work for the country as a member of the Georgian delegation to the 1919 Paris Peace Conference.

 The Red Army invasion of Georgia forced Avalishvili into exile in March 1921.
-He lived thereafter in Germany, where he worked as a Professor at the University of Munich.
+He lived thereafter in Germany, where he worked as a Professor at the Ludwig-Maximilians-Universität München.
 He was one of the founding members of the Georgian Association in Germany and worked for the editorial boards of historical journals Georgica (London) and Byzantion (Brussels).
-He died in 1944, in Germany but was repatried and buried at the Didube Pantheon, Tbilisi, in 1994.
+He died in 1944 in Germany, but was repatriated and buried at the Didube Pantheon, Tbilisi, in 1994.